Giant Hogweed Invasive Species Strike Team Specialists

 Primary Work Location

-Employees will be assigned a primary work location (Avon) that is geographically convenient to the giant hogweed sites they will be visiting.
+Syracuse is the primary work locations.
 Room and board is the responsibility of the employee.
 Accommodation and living expenses for work outside the primary area will be reimbursed at the standard State rates prescribed for the area.

 Standard Work Week & Salary

 The typical workweek is four 10-hour days per week (Monday to Thursday).
-The compensation rate is $16.67.
+The compensation rate is $17.00 or $15.25 depending on qualifications.
 Position does not include health benefits or paid leave.

 Required knowledge and skills